 The Part 107 wavier went into effect August 29, 2016 which changed some of the operational logistics and requirements in comparison with the older 333 Exemption.
 The waiver effectively outlines the following parameters for operation:

 - Never operate in a careless or reckless manner

 Snaproll has Night sUAS Operations Special Provisions under the Part 107 Waiver.
 Read more on page 3 of our waiver.

 Normal Regulations: You can fly during daylight or in twilight (30 minutes before official sunrise to 30 minutes after official sunset, local time) with appropriate anti-collision lighting

 You can’t fly a small UAS over anyone who is not directly participating in the operation, not under a covered structure, or not inside a covered stationary vehicle.
-No operations from a moving vehicle are allowed unless you are flying over a sparsely populated area.

 Operations in Class G airspace are allowed without air traffic control permission.
 Operations in Class B, C, D and E airspace need ATC approval.
 See Chapter 14 in the Pilot's Handbook (PDF).